Can you migrate Windows Server to new hardware machine?

 Step 6.
 Select the destination disk on the new hardware to restore system image and then click Next.

 Step 7.
 Make sure the option Universal Restore is checked.
+If you migrate Windows Server 2016 to SSD, you can check the option Align partition to optimize for SSD to improve its performance.
 Then click Start Restore to start to migrate Windows Server 2016 to new hardware.

 Finally, restart your Server 2016 to experience the familiar operating system on the new Server.
 If you want to restore Windows Server 2016 backup image to multiple new Servers, you could complete with AOMEI Image Deploy feature.